 It might not be the literary critic’s favorite.
 That honor seems to lie with Hamlet but can you really argue with the lasting appeal of Romeo and Juliet?
 Here is a play that is still discussed and performed more than 400 years after it was written in an era where the language has developed so much that people struggle to understand everything which is said and yet it maintains its mystique.
 Some could point to the literary canon and suggest that it is full of dead white men and of course that is correct.
 I would suggest that not all of those dead white men deserve their place either.

-However, I do not believe that you can extend that critique at the works of Shakespeare who was clearly ahead of his time in terms of the issues he was tackling.
+However, I do not believe that you can extend that critique to the works of Shakespeare who was clearly ahead of his time in terms of the issues he was tackling.
 He also consistently displayed a masterful use of language and was as good at turning a phrase as anyone who has ever picked up a quill or sat in front of a typewriter.
 So, yes while I do display a certain degree of bias towards Shakespeare I still believe that Romeo and Juliet is an absolute masterpiece.

 Should you read it?

 This is a slightly more complex question to answer than you might expect.
 Yes, Shakespeare was a phenomenal writer but he was not an author.
-You can read his works and get enjoyment from them but truly to see them brought to life I’d recommend going to the theatre and seeing them performed and if you can’t bring yourself to do that watch one of the movie adaptations.
+You can read his works and get enjoyment from them but truly to see them brought to life I’d recommend going to the theatre and seeing them performed and if you can’t bring yourself to do that watch one of the movies adaptations.
 So yes by all means read it.
 But if you ever get the opportunity to see it performed, do that!
 Especially if it is by somebody who does it well like the RSC in the UK.

 Romeo and Juliet: Still as relevant today as it was in its day